colehaus/colex/content/posts/sensitivity-analysis-of-givewell-cea/main.md

 ### Deworming comment

-That we get substantially identical results in terms of delta sensitivities for each deworming charity is not surprising: The structure of each calculation is the same and (for the sake of tainting the analysis with my idiosyncratic perspective) the uncertainty on each input parameter is the same.
+That we get substantially identical results in terms of delta sensitivities for each deworming charity is not surprising: The structure of each calculation is the same and (for the sake of not tainting the analysis with my idiosyncratic perspective) the uncertainty on each input parameter is the same.

 ## Seasonal malaria chemoprevention